 The 1LT Rob Seidel Wounded Soldiers Fund

 1LT Rob Seidel was killed in action in Iraq on May 18, 2006.
-To honor his memory and his commitment to his troops, his parents established The 1LT Rob Seidel Wounded Soldiers Fund to award grants to nonprofit organizations that support wounded soldiers with medical treatment, housing assistance, psychological counseling, physical and occupational therapies, companionship, mentoring, and employment training.
+To honor his memory and commitment to his troops, his parents established The 1LT Rob Seidel Wounded Soldiers Fund to award grants to nonprofit organizations that support wounded soldiers with medical treatment, housing assistance, psychological counseling, physical and occupational therapies, companionship, mentoring, and employment training.

-As their golf tournament website so aptly states – Our freedom is because of these brave men and women who have sacrificed so much.
+As their tournament website so aptly states – Our freedom is because of these brave men and women who have sacrificed so much.